On Tunnelling Through the Black Hole Horizon: On some delusions existing in the literature

+It is necessary to stress that the criticisms expressed in \cite{Hayw} are groundless and in no way can change any of the statements of paper \cite{B2} and of the present article.}

-Some pedagogical attention deserve the Painleve coordinate frame since the widespread delusion is to be found in the literature (first of all in papers [1,2]) that for the problem under consideration the Painleve time is fundamentally better then the Schwarzschild one.
-In fact any coordinates can be used (if correctly, of course) and there is no sense to think that in the problem we are interested in one can obtain something essentially new just using the Painleve time instead of Schwarzschild one.
-The Painleve radial coordinate is the same Schwarzschild $r$ and Painleve time $t_{p}$ can be introduced by the relation:
+The same results emerge in Eddington-Finkelstein, Painleve-Gullstrand or any other coordinates.
+One can easily see that \textit{independent of the choice of coordinates, no part of any outgoing trajectory can make contact with the future horizon, and the pole singularity in the particle's momentum along such geodesic can arise only at the points of the past horizon where it represents a trivial coordinate effect which has no physical significance.} Some pedagogical attention is deserved by the Painleve-Gullstrand coordinate system since a widespread delusion can be found in the literature (primarily in articles \cite{V} and \cite{PW}) that for the problem under consideration the Painleve-Gullstrand time coordinate is fundamentally better then the Schwarzschild one.
+In fact any coordinates can be used (if used correctly, of course, namely properly extended and properly interpreted) and it makes no sense to hope one can obtain different physical results just passing to different coordinates.
+The Painleve-Gullstrand radial coordinate is the same as the Schwarzschild $r$ and the Painleve-Gullstrand time coordinate $t_{p}$ can be introduced by the relation:

-The Painleve form of the Schwarzschild solution is:
+The Painleve-Gullstrand form of the Schwarzschild solution is: